 4. Mobile dashboards — To stay on top of your KPIs at all times

 Mobile dashboards are often overlooked, but it is important to include them in your marketing analytics tool review checklist.

 If your marketing team gets an alert saying that something’s wrong with their campaign, website traffic, or conversions, they need to access their KPIs and the data immediately so they can understand where the deviation occurred.
 But they might not happen to be in front of their computers or the office TV displaying the live dashboards.
 That is why having a mobile app with all their dashboards becomes necessary.

 But having the swift ability to put out fires isn’t the only benefit of mobile dashboard apps.
 They also give your team and leaders the freedom to be able to check their performance metrics with live data from anywhere, even while they travel.

 5. Sharing and collaboration features — To align everyone on a single source of the truth

 This may sound obvious, but your dashboards and data need to be shared with all of your stakeholders in order to be useful.
+Having a single source of truth helps you improve data quality, and security but also reach higher organizational performance.
 You might think that all marketing analytics tools offer easy solutions to share and collaborate on dashboards, but not all of them do.
 It has to do with the tools’ infrastructure.